 “Support is as essential as oxygen in a homeschooler’s life” – Gretchen Roe

-In a blog post by long time homeschool parent and Demme Learning Placement Specialist, Gretchen Roe writes about the importance of finding a support system while homeschooling.
+In a blog post by long time homeschool parent and Demme Learning employee, Gretchen Roe writes about the importance of finding a support system while homeschooling.
 She shares a list of resources that will give the new (or veteran) homeschooler a place to start when building their support network.
 Read Gretchen’s post here.

 Another place to turn to is your local co-op or homeschooling group.
 It’s likely there is at least one established group in your area.
 These groups can provide information, advice, activities, and opportunities to connect with other homeschoolers.